Skip to main content

 Investment required

-EUR 1M in Spanish company shares or EUR 2M in Spanish government bonds or EUR 1M in investment funds
+Closed to new applicants.
+Formerly EUR 1M in Spanish company shares, EUR 2M in government bonds, or EUR 1M in investment funds

 Residency timeline